s-pace/docs-6/docs/connectors/bigquery/scheduled-query-trigger.md

     </tr>
     <tr>
       <td>Automatic schema introspection</td>
-      <td>Workato automatically tries to introspect the output of your query.
-In cases where the query takes too long or if datapills are used, toggle this to false and define the output fields of your query manually.</td>
+      <td>Defaults to "No".
+If "Yes", Workato automatically tries to introspect the output of your query.
+In cases where the query takes too long or if datapills are used, toggle this to "No" and define the output fields of your query manually.</td>
     </tr>
     <tr>
       <td>Output fields</td>